nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 <br><br>
 Most of the Iranian-linked cases nest within the clade shown here.
 <br><br>
-At the very bottom, we see a new sequence from a woman in Pakistan with reported travel to Iran.
+Most sequences with travel history to Iran group together, suggesting that a lot of the Iranian cases were (at least) initially derived from a single introduction into Iran.
 Interestingly, this case is an outgroup to all of the other cases that we know about from Iran.
 <br><br>
 This is consistent with a possible second transmission chain within Iran, although more samples are needed to confirm.